Track Service Delivery with PMM Reporting

 - Gia clicks Units Delivered Over the Last 6 Months.

-- This report is okay, but it shows all services.
+- This report is okay, but it includes all services.
 Gia wants to focus just on the food pantry, so she’ll want to modify it to exclude other programs and services.
 But before she does that, she selects the drop-down arrow next to the Edit button and selects Save As, and then saves it in her Private Reports.
-This is very important, since this report appears on the Service record page layout, and Gia doesn’t want to change how that looks for her colleagues.
+This is very important, since this report appears on the service record page layout and Gia doesn’t want to change that for her colleagues.

-- Now that she has a copy saved to her own folder, Gia clicks the Edit button to bring up filtering and grouping options.
+- Now that she has a copy saved to her own folder, she clicks the Edit button to bring up filtering and grouping options.

 - Gia clicks Save & Run.

-It looks like her hunch is confirmed: There has been a significant increase in demand at the food pantry this month.
-She can take the hard numbers not only to her manager, NMH Program Director Gordon Chu, but also to the fundraising and marketing staff to help get additional support from in-kind donors—and use this moment to raise awareness of hunger in the community.
+It looks like Gia’s hunch is confirmed: There has been a significant increase in demand at the food pantry this month.
+She can take the hard numbers not only to her manager, NMH Program Director Gordon Chu, but also to the fundraising and marketing staff to help get additional support from in-kind donors and use this moment to raise awareness about hunger in the community.

 Create and Share Reports

-So Gia goes to work on a modified version of the report.
-First, she extends the timeline to the current month and the previous 12, just so she can see changes in seasonality and how this month is pacing with the same month last year.
-Because this is a report she is going to share, she wants to hide the service deliveries and any client information—this is to protect client privacy and also make the table easier to read.
+So, Gia goes to work on a modified version of the report.
+First, she extends the timeline to the current month and the previous 12, just so she can assess changes in seasonality and how this month is pacing with the same month last year.
+Because this is a report she’s going to share, she wants to hide individual service deliveries and any client information; this is to protect client privacy and also make the table easier to read.
 (Remember, only share the information people really need.)

 We won’t go into every step of how she does this—you can check out the Resources section below for more about reporting in Salesforce—but the table ends up looking like this.

-Gia saves the report in a folder with the appropriate sharing settings, then clicks the collaborate button to let the Program Director, Gordon, know that the report is up.
+Gia saves the report in a folder with the appropriate sharing settings, then clicks the collaborate button to let Gordon know that the report is up.

 Putting It All Together: Dashboards

-Let’s follow Gia as she adds it to the Program Management Home Page dashboard.
+Let’s follow Gia as she adds the report to the Program Management Home Page dashboard.